mksachs/glow_ml/README.md

 region (low probability because the plot is of the probability that the prediction is true).
 However, the *true* and *predicted true* distributions (dashed lines) do not overlap as much.

-Another interesting aspect of the gradient boosted tree model are the feature importances.
+Another interesting aspect of the gradient boosted tree model is feature importance.
 This is a list of how much each feature contributes to the results.

 | Feature               | Importance |